Coronavirus: initial guidance for charity facilities managers

 Stay home if you are sick

 Do not bring illness into the workplace.
-Use online conferencing if you need to speak with people.
+Use online conferencing as appropriate.

 Managers should ensure that staff stay at home if they are unwell - and lead by example.